 Main navigation menu

 A well-designed main navigation menu is essential for helping users quickly locate and access key sections of your website.
 It enhances usability, supports accessibility, and contributes to a positive user experience by making the interface intuitive and easy to explore.
-Learn how to create menus that are intuitive and accessible.

 - Go to Settings > Menus and then select ‘Main navigation’ and click ‘Edit menu’.